Gift-OYS/MMSite/dataprocess/README.md

 ```
 You can put the generated `train.tsv`, `valid.tsv` and `test.tsv` into `datasets` folder.

-We also provide the our processed `train.tsv`, `valid.tsv` and `test.tsv` in above anonymous Link.
+We also provide the our processed `train.tsv`, `valid.tsv` and `test.tsv` in above Link.
 You can download them and put them into `datasets` folder directly.
 ### 5. Obtain generated descriptions from agent model
 Furthermore, as the agent model to generate descriptions during validation and testing, we use the pre-trained Prot2Text<sub>BASE</sub> model.
 You should follow the instruction below to obtain `generated_desc.json`.
 #### 5.1 Download the Pre-trained Model